 Just three miles down the road from Galena, the tiny town of Rivertonsprang up during the Kansas Mining heydays.
 In the beginning, it was an early Quaker settlement.
 But shortly after the turn of the century, the Empire District Electric Company dammed Shoal Creek just south of the Spring River to construct a hydroelectric plant at Riverton.
 The facility generated enough electricity to illuminate 80 communities and mining operations throughout the surrounding tri-state area.
 The dam also created the recreational Lake Lowell.
 The power plant, which still operates today, is the only major business in this small Route 66 town.

 There was a time when the Route 66 traveler, after leaving Galena and heading west towards Riverton, would have crossed the Spring River on a classic old Marsh Rainbow Arch Bridge.
 This beautiful bridge, with three consecutive spans, was built in 1922 and saw service throughout the entire period of Route 66.
-Unfortunately it was dismantled in 1986.
+Unfortunately, it was dismantled in 1986.

 Also between Galena and Riverton was once a popular motor court and gas station called Camp Joy.
-However by the 1960s, Camp Joy had all but disappeared.
+However, by the 1960s, Camp Joy had all but disappeared.

-Continuing west through Riverton at the 66 Junction with 69 Alternate & U.S. 400, you will soon come upon the Marsh Arch Bridge that lies between Riverton and Baxter Springs, known as the “Rainbow Bridge.”
+Continuing west through Riverton at the 66 Junction with 69 Alternate & U.S. 400, you will soon come upon the Marsh Arch Bridge between Riverton and Baxter Springs, known as the “Rainbow Bridge.”

 In 1992, construction of a softer curve bypassed the Rainbow Bridge at Brush Creek.
 After a hard fight by the Kansas Route 66 Association, County officials agreed to leave the Brush Creek Bridge standing as a historic landmark.
-Today, the bridge can be viewed in its historic setting and can be driven by south-bound traffic only.
+Today, the bridge can be viewed in its historical setting and can be driven by south-bound traffic only.